kangli914/grafana/README.md

 Some notes while building dashboard something like below.
 Grafana + data from PostgresSQL Database
 ![alt](https://github.com/kangli914/grafana/blob/master/pic/examples.png "Dashboard")

-### Inverting table From column to row
+### Inverting table from column to row
-data are stored in different rows of table with same key (runid) but wanting to achieve to display in one row of table in grafana (columns --> row):
+data are stored in different rows of table with same key (runid: 15390) but wanting to achieve to display in one row of table in grafana (columns --> row):
 ![alt](https://github.com/kangli914/grafana/blob/master/pic/table_col2row.png "table1")
 Tips:
 * make Time-Series Table with 'Options': Time series to columns (instead of rows)